sbmxc/hacktoberfest/README.md

 ## What is Hacktoberfest and how many times it is organised in a year?
 A month-long celebration from October 1st - 31st sponsored by [Digital Ocean](https://hacktoberfest.digitalocean.com/) and [GitHub](https://github.com/blog/2433-celebrate-open-source-this-october-with-hacktoberfest) to get people involved in [Open Source](https://github.com/open-source).
-Create your very first Pull Request to any Public Repository on GitHub and contribute to the Open Source Developer Community.
+Create your very first Pull Request to any Public Repository on GitHub and contribute to the Open Source Developer Community and be a part of our community.

 [https://hacktoberfest.digitalocean.com/](https://hacktoberfest.digitalocean.com/)